Paralegal Schools in Utah

 Southern Utah University’s Paralegal Studies Program embraces a broad-based approach to paralegal education, preparing graduates for entry-level positions in law firms and corporations in a variety of industries.
 The associate degree program requires completion of both SUU’s general education course sequence as well as a selection of paralegal-specific legal courses.
 Classes within the paralegal AAS are offered online to accommodate students with a range of residences and availability.
 The total degree program requires 64-65 credit hours and may be completed in two years.
 Students have the option of earning course credit through a paralegal internship at a local legal office.
 Though this program has not been approved by the American Bar Association, it offers a good introduction to the field and the allows students access to the university’s numerous research resources.

-American Bar Association Approved Paralegal Programs in Utah
+American Bar Association Approved Paralegal Programs in Utah (Not-for-Profit)

 - Salt Lake Community College (Salt Lake City)